AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

 As you might know if you have used pointers in C or C++, we are still missing features that are considered fundamental to the use of pointers, such as:

-- Pointers arithmetic (being able to dynamically change what a pointer is pointing to)
+- Pointer arithmetic (being able to increment or decrement a pointer in order to point to the next or previous object)

-- Manual deallocation - what is called ``free`` or ``delete`` in C. This is considered an unsafe operation.
-It means that to stay into the realm of safe Ada, you need to never deallocate manually.
+- Manual deallocation - what is called ``free`` or ``delete`` in C. This is a potentially unsafe operation.
+To keep within the realm of safe Ada, you need to never deallocate manually.

-Those features exist in Ada, but are hidden behind specific standard library APIs.
+Those features exist in Ada, but are only available through specific standard library APIs.
 You can read more about those in the
 `advanced course on memory management <TODO_ACCESS_TYPES_ADVANCED_LINK>`_.